eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_software-development-view.md

 production for demand, delivery information as needed based inco term, days of supply for days of supply).

 ![Conceptual Levels](resources/drawio-backup-PURIS-Conceptual-levels-R2405-rev-1.png)
-*Figure 3: Conceptual levels of provisioning digital twins in the shared asset approach.*
+_Figure 3: Conceptual levels of provisioning digital twins in the shared asset approach_

 ## Policies